 - Click Email Accounts.

 - Complete the on-screen fields, and then click Create Account.

 - After creating email accounts, you can either check them with webmail or use an email client.

-- If your cPanel email accounts aren't working, you probably need to update your domain name's email settings (technically known as its DNS zone file's MX Records) — we've got that information for you in How do I point my DNS to Media Temple?
+- If your cPanel email accounts aren't working, you likely need to update your domain name's email settings (known as the MX Records) — we have information on how to perform that in How do I point my DNS to Media Temple?

 Watch this video to learn how to create an email account in Plesk.

 - Log into the Plesk Control PanelPlesk Control Panel for your domain.

 If you log into Plesk with the admin user, you will be in the Server Administration Panel by default.
 To get to the Control Panel, click on Domains, then on the Control Panel link next to your domain.